local-projects/ofxApp/readme_LP_OSX.md

 #### 4. include `ofxAppProject.xcconfig` from your `Project.xcconfig`.

-Following the same pattern that OF uses, open your `Project.xcconfig` and edit it so that it looks like:
+Following the same pattern that OF uses, open your `Project.xcconfig` and edit it so that it looks like this:

 ```c++
 //define the path to OF from within your project